vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/04_Abbreviations.md

 Lingapurana
 Personal communication from Tarkatirtha
 Lakshmanshastri Joshi
-MS of Strīdharmapaddhati from Mysore (see
+MS of Strī-dharma-paddhati from Mysore (see
 appendix) Maitrāyaṇisamhitā

 Abbreviations